skylarmb/wikid/README.md

 ## What is this?

 A fun side project that lets you chat with an AI that can search through offline knowledge bases (Wikipedia, Stack Exchange, etc.) stored as ZIM files.
-Built with vLLM for fast local inference and totally vibe-coded with Claude's help.
+Built with vLLM for fast local inference and 100% vibe-coded with Claude.

 ## Quick Start